 |Panasonic GF7||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Panasonic GF7|

 It is notable that the A7R III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GX850 lacks such a headphone port.

 Studio photographers will appreciate that the Sony A7R III (unlike the GX850) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GX850 and the A7R III are recent models that are part of the current product line-up.
-The GX850 replaced the earlier Panasonic GF7, while the A7R III followed on from the Sony A7R II.
+The GX850 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.